AzidDev/Azid-Grabber/READme.md

 - **System Information Retrieval:** Gathers IP information, system details, saved Wi-Fi passwords, and common files.
 - **Capture Functionality:** Takes screenshots and captures images from the webcam.
 - **Data Transmission:** Sends collected data through Discord webhooks or Telegram bot for remote access.

+## Usage
+[Include instructions on how to use the tool, setup requirements, and any additional information necessary for users to get started.]

+## Disclaimer
+[Include a disclaimer emphasizing ethical use, legal compliance, and responsibility.
+Discourage misuse or any illegal activities.]

+---

+Feel free to customize and expand upon this template according to your project's specific needs and guidelines.
+Remember to maintain transparency and ethical standards in your project's description and functionalities.